balajialg/Datahub-Test-Repo/onboarding.md

 **How can I learn more about Datahub to onboard myself?**

-If you are new to Datahub and want to know more about Datahub, refer to our [website](https://datahub.berkeley.edu/hub/login?next=%2Fhub%2F).
+If you are new to Datahub and want to know more, refer to our [website](https://datahub.berkeley.edu/hub/login?next=%2Fhub%2F).
 If you are interested in learning more about the configuration of various Berkeley hubs, you can refer to this [resource](https://docs.datahub.berkeley.edu/en/latest/).
 If you want to set up a hub infrastructure at your end and are interested in learning more about the technical details, use this [resource](https://zero-to-jupyterhub.readthedocs.io/en/latest/).

 **What languages are supported by the hub?**